 Losing my favorite fluffy white cake pales in comparison pain wise to my recent losses.
 Losing a parent is surreal to say the least.
 It’s so many things, a change of guard, a loss of parental love, and ultimately a seismic shift in family dynamics that takes the entire family structure off balance.

-Then, a month later, the man I thought I’d spend the rest of my life with made a choice not to look at his drinking levels, as in he drinks a lot every so often, like every day, and on weekends he drinks so much he gets sick and has to recover and never says a word about how it might just be his drinking.
-Instead, he blames his recent round of antibiotics, last night’s dinner, or not getting enough rest.
-But he never mentions the obvious culprit – the alcohol.
+Then, a month later, the man I thought I’d spend the rest of my life with made a choice not to look at his drinking.
 When I asked him if he was open to looking at his relationship to alcohol, he walked out of our relationship – literally – choosing his relationship with alcohol over ours.
 Shit.
 A second loss, this one not to death, but to alcohol which I suppose could be considered a slow death over time.
 It certainly killed our relationship.

 And then there was the stupid argument over politics, conservative versus liberal, between my mother and me.
-It got ugly.
-Nothing worse than two deeply hurt individuals lashing out at one another.
+Nothing worse than two deeply hurt individuals acting from a place of pain.
 Sorry, Mom, I have to own my part here.
-This also felt like a tremendous loss, as in where is my mother’s love when I need it most.
-Okay, cry me a river, I know.
-Just saying, a younger part of me was hurt.
+This also felt like a tremendous loss, as in a younger part of me was hurt.
 It got primal.

 After fifty years on this planet and many years of coaching, I’ve learned life is our master teacher, and like it or not, the lessons come like clockwork, though I’ll admit not usually at a time that’s convenient for me.
 There’s a well-known quote from Rumi about, and I’m paraphrasing here, how life sometimes sweeps our proverbial house clean to make way for the new.
 Well, folks, my house is empty.
 It’s been swept, and I hope I’ll find my tears sometime soon to get on with my grieving process.
 Sometimes tears can be so cathartic.